mosaicnetworks/babble-graph/README.md

 # Babble-Graph
 Live graphic visualization for Babble Hashgraph

+## Disclamer

+This software is a Work In Progress in its early stage of development.
+It is actually only suited for debug and eventualy some demo of the babble consensus system.
+Please open an issue if you find a strange or unexpected behaviour.

 ## Quick Start

 Run a babble node on 127.0.0.1:1337 with an attached service on 127.0.0.1:8080